ExploreTybee.com ExploreOrlandoFlorida.com ExploreGreenville.com ExploreHiltonHead.com

-Jeykll Island, Georgia
+Jekyll Island, Georgia

 Jekyll Island was once an exclusive winter retreat for some of America's wealthiest families.
 Their exclusive Jekyll Island Club, a collection of "cottages" and a variety of support structures are now a National Historic Landmark, the Historic District is open to the public.
-Today, owned by the State of Georgia, the island retains much of its natural beauty and offers a wealth of amenities and activities including 63 holes of golf, tennis, beaches, 20 miles of bike paths, mini-golf, nature tours and Summer Waves waterpark.
+Today, owned by the State of Georgia, the island retains much of its natural beauty and offers a wealth of amenities and activities including 63 holes of golf, beautiful beaches, 20 miles of bike paths, mini-golf, nature tours and Summer Waves Water Park.

 Golfers will find plenty to captivate their interest on Jekyll and the mainland, with 234 holes of golf on 16 different courses.
 Or, try your luck aboard the Emerald Princess casino/cruise ship, which offers afternoon and evening cruises from downtown Brunswick.

-Brunswick & The Golden Isles offer a great selection of accommodations, ranging from convenient Interstate hotels to island resorts, waterfront hotels, and small inns.
+Jekyll Island has recently welcomed a number of new accommodations, ranging from convenient Interstate hotels to island resorts, waterfront hotels, and small inns.
 Several companies offer rental cottages and there are three campgrounds: two on the mainland and one on Jekyll Island.
-Getting to
+Getting to Jekyll Island & The Golden Isles is a snap.

-The Beaches of Jekyll Island
+Jekyll Island, Georgia The Beaches of Jekyll Island

 Jekyll Island experiences two high tides and two low tides each day.
 The tides reach 6 to 9 feet, a situation unique as compared to normal water patterns along the East Coast.
 Every 6 hours 12.5 minutes, Jekyll experiences a change in tides.
 The tides pervade deeply inland due to high tides and the gradual slope of Georgia's Coastal Plain, which results in the most expansive marshes of the entire Atlantic Coast.